ibm-cloud-docs/transit-gateway/helpful-tips.md

 * The classic connection can be connected to only one transit gateway in your account.

+## VPC connection consideration

+{{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA special-purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
+When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Transit Gateway, custom routes must be installed in each VPC (Gen2 only).
+For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).

 ## Routing considerations

 * All connections to a transit gateway are connected to each other, so carefully consider all resources that you want to interconnect before deciding whether local or global routing is right for each gateway.